ksatola/ai-llm-twin-writer/README.md

 ### Solution ideation (iterative process)

 #### What
     1. Business need or problem to be solved definition/understanding in business terms
     2. MVP first iteration of features scope (functional and non-functional requirements)

-**WHAT:** TW will be used to write content (posts, articles) to be posted in social media portals, like LinkedIn, Medium or X. It will help automate the content creation process.
+TW will be used to write content (posts, articles) to be posted in social media portals, like LinkedIn, Medium or X. It will help automate the content creation process.

 TW MVP features:
 - Collect data from LinkedIn, Medium, Substack, and GitHub profiles